 - It is beneficial to contact the utility companies at least 2 weeks in advance.

 - When doing your budget, you not only have to consider your rent each month, but also utility costs on top of that.

 - Because utility costs can vary greatly, be sure to ask to see previous monthly bills so that you can effectively estimate how much money you need to allocate.

 - You can also call the cable, internet, and phone companies to get price quotes for the various packages they offer.

 - Be sure to consider the age and size of your property.

 - Renter’s Insurance can be a useful tool to cover your personal property in the event of a fire or burglary.
-We highly recommended you purchase renter’s insurance for each individual living in the rental property. you can also check and see how your parents home owners insurance may also cover you and your belongings.
+We highly recommended you purchase renter’s insurance for each individual living in the rental property.
+You can also check to see if and how your parents’ home owners insurance may cover you and your belongings.